 St. Lawrence will conduct two clinics a week (Tuesday and Wednesday) using a random sampling of employees and students for selection.
-We expect that employees who are on site at least a half-day per week (four hours) will be in the selection pool.
-Those employees should expect to be tested at least once every three weeks, with the goal of every other week, and possibly more often.
-An employee's selection date will not be in any pattern; the same employee could be selected two weeks in a row, for example.
+We expect that employees who are on site more than 15 minutes per week will be in the selection pool.
+Those employees should expect to be tested every other week or more.

-Employees who do not hear from Lisa Cania at least once for clinics between September 15 and October 6 should contact her to let her know they should be scheduled.
+Employees who do not hear from Lisa Cania at least once for clinics between September 15 and October 6, or January 4 and 21 should contact her to let her know they should be scheduled.
 Everyone’s actual schedule may differ from the proposed schedule submitted to the University's Return-to-Work committee this summer.